 What are the Symptoms of a Disc Tear?

 In many cases, annular tears may go unnoticed and be completely asymptomatic.
 On the other hand, you may become aware of a pain in your neck or back, depending on the exact location of the tear.
 If the tear is in the lower back, you may notice that the pain radiates into your buttocks or down your leg (which can be easily confused with sciatica).

 You may also notice that the pain may become more severe when you perform certain motions.
 Pain levels could increase when you sit down or when you complete tasks that require twisting, bending or lifting.

 The pain you feel may be constant or only sporadic in nature, and it may be alleviated when you change positions or if you lay down.
 Pain may also be reduced when you are in motion and may not act up until you stop exercising.
-As we mentioned above, disc tears can result in nerves being pinched, causing pain in the lower back, glutes, and legs.
+As we mentioned above, annular tears can result in nerves being pinched, causing pain in the lower back, glutes, and legs.

 Another common test is a CT myelogram.
 This test involves injecting a dye into the spinal fluid.
 Then, either an x-ray or computed tomography is used to analyze the spinal canal and identify any potential issues surrounding the spine.

 A discogram, also known as an annulogram, is another common test to look for disc tears.
 This test involves injecting dye directly into the intervertebral disc that is believed to be torn.
 If there are annular tears, the dye will begin to fill the cracks in the disc or leak out.
 A CT scan or x-ray can be used to reveal any damage that has occurred.